HaywireInteractive/OnAllFronts-Public/README.md

     1. Engine - Navigation System > Agents > Supported Agents > Add 2 elements:
         1. Name: Soldier, Nav Agent Radius: 50.0, Nav Agent Height: 200.0
         1. Name: Tank, Nav Agent Radius: 500.0, Nav Agent Height: 200.0
-    1. (Unclear if this is actually needed, but if soldiers or projectiles don't render, do this) Engine - Mass > Mass > Module Settings > Mass Entity > Processor CDOs > "MassSimpleUpdateISMProcessor'/Script/ProjectM.Default__MassSimpleUpdateISMProcessor'" > Auto Register with Processing Phases > check
 1. Now in Content Drawer open Plugins/ProjectM Content/Playgrounds/Maps/L_Small level and use PIE to test out the project.
     1. You might have to build NavMesh paths via menu for move commands to work: Build > Build Paths.
 1. For a larger amount of soldiers see L_Large level.